CrocSwap/ambient-ts-app/.github/pull_request_template.md

 _Closes #0000_

 ### Checklist before requesting a review
-- [ ] Is this a PR ready for merge?
-(Please convert to a draft PR if not).
+- [ ] Is this PR ready for merge?
+(Please convert to a draft PR otherwise)
 - [ ] I have performed a self-review of my code.
-- [ ] Did you request feedback from another team member prior to merge?
+- [ ] Did I request feedback from a team member prior to merge?
 - [ ] Does my code following the style guide at `docs/CODING-STYLE.md`?

 ### Instructions for Reviewer